 The foot bone connected to the leg bone, the leg bone connected to the knee bone, the knee bone connected to the thigh bone, the thigh bone connected to the back bone, the back bone connected to the neck bone, the neck bone connected to the head bone; Oh hear the word of the Lord!
-The kindergarten class learned the shape and names of the bones in the human skeleton today with a little help from our Seniors.
+The kindergarten class learned the shape and names of the bones in the human skeleton today with a little help from our fourth graders.
 Cutting, pasting and hands on assembly helped the young ones enjoy learning the beauty of the human frame and some sweet time with the “big kids”.